MayankBimbra/Face-Mask-Recognition-Model-using-Python/README.md

 3. Return an annotated model with the predictions

 # Problem
-#### For any real time image taken from our web camera, our goal is to predict the expression of the face in that image out of seven basic human expression.
+#### For any real time image taken from our web camera, our goal is to predict that the person is wearing a Face Mask or not.
- i.e. CLASSIFY THE EXPRESSION OF FACE IN IMAGE OUT OF SEVEN BASIC HUMAN EXPRESSION
+ i.e. CLASSIFY WHETHER THE PERSON IS WEARING A MASK OR NOT.
 # Project Formulation

-The hands on building this project of Facial Expression Recognition is divided into following tasks/steps:-
+The hands on building this project of Face Mask Recognition Model is divided into following tasks/steps:-

 #### A.	Task 1: Introduction
 •	Introduction to the dataset

-•	Import essential modules and helper functions from NumPy, Matplotlib, and Keras.
+•	Import essential modules and helper dependencies.

 #### B.	Task 2: Exploring the Dataset
-•	Display some images from every expression type in the Emotion FER dataset.

 #### C.	Task 3: Generating Training and Validation Batches
-•	Generate batches of tensor image data with real-time data augmentation.

-•	Specify paths to training and validation image directories and generates batches of augmented data.

 #### D.	Task 4: Creating a Convolutional Neural Network (CNN) Model
-•	Design a convolutional neural network with 4 convolution layers and 2 fully connected layers to predict 7 types of facial expressions.
+•	Design a convolutional neural network with 4 convolution layers and 2 fully connected layers to predict.

 •	Used Adam as the optimizer, categorical crossentropy as the loss function, and accuracy as the evaluation metric.